rapidminer-labs/rapidminer-go-tabpy-integration/README.md

       b.
 ScoreController.py

-        Used when getting predictions from a model that is deployed on RapidMiner GO, when you want to consume in Tableau Prep /Studio or Server
+        Used when getting predictions from a model that is deployed on RapidMiner GO.
+        These predictions are then consumed in Tableau Prep, Tableau Desktop and  Server

       c.
 TrainController.py